sentiance/node-sentiance-firehose/readme.md

 # Sentiance Firehose
-Node.js module for connecting to the sentiance firehose
+Node.js module for connecting to the Sentiance Firehose.

 ## Adding to project
 ```